-- Following a highly successful second year the College is continuing its TalentLab provision.
-It will be scheduled throughout the day, rather than in one slot, which will assist with social distancing. - The Monoux Teacher online was launched at the end of the 18/19 academic year and was fully in use in 2019/20 under trying circumstances.
-It will continue in 2021/22.
+- An extra 40 hours of additional learning support will be introduced for each learner in line with DFE requirements. - Following a highly successful third year the College is continuing its TalentLab provision.
+It will be scheduled throughout the day, rather than in one slot, which will assist with social distancing. - The Monoux Teacher online was launched at the end of the 18/19 academic year and was fully remains fully in use.
 Our Curriculum for Expertise strategy (the Monoux Teacher framework) sets high expectations and is designed with the particular needs of our students in mind.
 We plan for frequent low stakes testing for lasting knowledge, ensuring that we break material down and frequently practice for mastery.
-We give time to learners to respond to feedback, allowing growth, and we develop oracy and encourage students to have pride in their work. - The College will transform is canteen provision by removing unhealthy food from the menu.
+We give time to learners to respond to feedback, allowing growth, and we develop oracy and encourage students to have pride in their work. - The College has transformed is canteen provision by removing unhealthy food from the menu.
 A healthy menus has been designed by chefs at the catering company and implemented.
-Work will also be done with students to educate them on the food choices that they make and how it affects them.
+Work will now be done with students to educate them on the food choices that they make and how it affects them.